 With trendy decor and an industrial edge, the spacious building includes mural size maps of Bangkok painted onto polished concrete walls, plywood coverings on doors, cat-walk style walkways and abundant wall-size windows.
 Lub d shines when it comes to common spaces.
 Grab one of many seats on the streetside terrace, grab a beer or coffee in the airy cafe/bar, grab breakfast at a spacious wooden table in the lobby, or watch a movie in the minimalist “theatre” with red bean bag seats and widescreen LCD TV.

 Numerous dorm rooms in mixed and women-only varieties come with six or eight beds for a hefty 525 to 600 baht a night, although dorms in the mixed rooms occasionally drop to 350 baht.
-For the prices, you might expect extra features like personal safes, as in HQ Hostel, or privacy pods, as in Suneta, but Lub d’s dorms don’t offer anything too special.
+For the prices, you might expect extra features like personal safes, as in HQ Hostel, but Lub d’s dorms don’t offer anything too special.
 Though they’re smartly designed with fairly large lockers placed between beds, the relatively cramped confines feel even less spacious due to the fact that they’re often full.

 Still, the thick mattresses with high quality linens and fuzzy blankets make the red or fluorescent green bunks perfectly comfortable, and they are equipped with private reading lamps and electrical outlets.
 You're also paying more for the excellent common facilities and, in particular, the liveliest social scene of any Bangkok hostel.
 Look no further if you're looking to meet and mix.

 A reasonably spacious and bright private double room with bunk bed, small writing table and safe relies on the shared bathroom facilities.
 Another 600 baht bags you a top-floor corner “suite” with an inviting minimalist design to go with double bed, LCD TV and ensuite bathroom.
-The only strange bit is that basin sinks are located outside of the bathroom — handy if you’re keen on brushing your teeth in bed.
-Given the relatively steep rates for privates, we’d probably give them a pass in favour of nearby Silom Art Hostel, Saphai Pae or The Inn Saladaeng.
+The only strange bit is that basin sinks are located outside of the bathroom—handy if you’re keen on brushing your teeth in bed.
+Given the relatively steep rates for privates, we’d probably give them a pass in favour of nearby Silom Art Hostel.

 Overall, this veteran stalwart of Bangkok’s burgeoning hostel scene remains a great place to lie down, kick back and meet other travellers.
 Lub d’s Siam Square location has slightly more stylish dorms to go with similarly solid common areas and a location right next to the skytrain.